Orbital Tumors Houston

 • Visible or palpable mass

-Most often, when an orbital tumor is suspected, the first step in diagnosis is neuroimaging with either a CT scan or MRI of the area, but confirmation of the nature of the lesion ultimately requires a biopsy.
 The treatment is tailored to the type of tumor, benign or malignant, and also varies by age group.
-In many cases, surgical treatment is required whereby, using the latest techniques and instruments, these tumors can be safely excised.
-In some cases, other medical treatments such as chemotherapy or radiation might also be recommended.
+In many cases, surgical treatment is required, whereby, using the latest techniques and instruments, these tumors can be safely excised.
+In some cases, other medical treatments, such as chemotherapy or radiation, might also be recommended.

 Visit Our Photo Gallery

-At Houston Oculofacial Plastic Surgery, we pride ourselves on our compassionate patient care, our sensitivity and understanding of each patient’s needs and our drive for excellence.
+At Houston Oculofacial Plastic Surgery, we pride ourselves on our compassionate patient care, our sensitivity and understanding of each patient’s needs, and our drive for excellence.

 If you would like to schedule a consultation with Dr. Mirwat Sami, please do not hesitate to contact us at 713-668-1264.